If you are the victim of domestic abuse or believe yourself to be at risk, please read the following information.

 Court Issued Orders of Protection

 At the court hearing, an Order of Protection (sometimes referred to as a "restraining order, Peace Bond" or "OP") may be issued by the judge.
 Depending on your individual situation, the judge may also issue orders granting temporary maintenance, child support, child custody, and possession of your home.
-An Emergency Order of Protection may be in effect for up to 21 days, a Interim Order of Protection for up to 30 days and a Plenary (Final) Order of Protection for up to 2 years.
+An Emergency Order of Protection may be in effect for up to 21 days, an Interim Order of Protection for up to 30 days, and a Plenary (Final) Order of Protection for up to 2 years.

-The purpose of the Interim Order is to give the petitioner time to initiate additional legal action, such as a divorce or separation, or time for the respondent and/or petitioner to seek legal advice should they wish to pursue another course of action.
-Because each case is unique the exact outcome of any one case cannot be predicted.
+The purpose of the Interim Order is to give the petitioner time to initiate additional legal action, such as a divorce or separation or time for the respondent and/or petitioner to seek legal advice should they wish to pursue another course of action.
+Because each case is unique, the exact outcome of any one case cannot be predicted.